-With riffs stone-cut on gravel, the full-blown, almost pathologically hurtling “Jesus Christ Pose” is Soundgarden’s first destabilized masterpiece, an unyielding onslaught of sound more akin to an ion storm wreaking wanton destruction than a structured symphony that sits around waiting for you to notice it.
+With riffs stone-cut on gravel, the full-blown, almost pathologically hurtling “Jesus Christ Pose” is Soundgarden’s first destabilized masterpiece, an unyielding onslaught of sound more akin to an ion storm wreaking wanton destruction than a structured symphony coloring inside hard rock lines.
 Befitting a band of such feline cunning, Soundgarden once adorned the Rolling Stones’ classic “Stray Cat Strut” with their infernal racket of chaos.
 But on “Jesus Christ Pose”, there was no time to slink or strut.
 In a rapidly uncoiling world, the only viable survival pace was full-on pounce.
 Cornell was thin as a razor in life, but his voice was even sharper, especially when submerged in obsession and coated in shrapnel like here.

 One of guitarist Kim Thayil’s greatest riffs doesn’t so much jest or boast as skulk around on its belly into the crevices of the brain, abetted by one of the nastiest rhythm sections in modern music in bassist Ben Shepherd and drummer Matt Cameron.
 An unholy meeting of hair metal swagger and alternative melancholy, “Outshined” showcased how Soundgarden soldered schizophrenic sounds together, igniting the shambles of metal and punk in a contradictory tension of opposites.
 And in this case, opposites have more devious work to do than simply attract.
 Many of their songs were more cutting-edge, but “Outshined” doesn’t particularly care – this snarling beast is just plain cutting.